darrylwest/websocket-database-service/README.md

 }
 ~~~

-You would want to have a proxy and preferrably HTTPS in front of this but port 29171 works for development.
+You would want to have a proxy and preferably HTTPS in front of this but port 29171 works for development.

 ~~~